posabsolute/posabsolute.github.io/_posts/2024-01-02-the-email-stack.md

 It's alright, and if you're not a react shop, this is your best way to build great email templates; it's not the holy grail, but it's alright.

-## Sending Transaction Emails
+## Sending Transactional Emails

 Almost all web frameworks include a library to send transactional emails, and most email service providers (Amazon SES, etc) also provide their own SDK, but two issues emerge:
-* You still need to compile the email with dynamic variables, which needs to be done before using those libraries.
+* You still need to compile the email with dynamic variables, which you need to do before using those libraries.
 * Few of those libraries provide an optional queue/retry mechanism if it fails.

-*
-For me, it's almost inconceivable that my customers won't receive their emails.
-Think of a ecommerce receipt; when those email providers are down, your customers won't receive their receipt.
+It's almost inconceivable for me that my customers won't receive their emails.
+Think of an e-commerce receipt; when those email providers are down, your customers won't receive their receipt.

 You need an optional queue and retry mechanism to manage this issue, with a bunch of integration with Redis, Kafka, Rabbit, etc.